matthewkeating/tasks2/README.md

 ```

 ### Mobile Support and Syncing Across Devices
 Tasks does ***not*** support mobile or sync data across devices.
-These features are not a important to me but I may add them in the future as I recognize their importance to some.
+These features are not a important to me but I may add them in the future as I recognize there importance to some.

 ## To Dos
 None.